maruel/ask/README.md

 - Input file analysis: images, PDF, audio, videos, etc.
 - Generation: [images](#image-generation), [videos](#video-generation).
+- Tools:
+    - Web search for anthropic, gemini, openai and perplexity!
+Use `-web` 🕸️
-- Tools: websearch, on linux with bubblewrap (`bwrap`) installed, a `bash` tool mounting the file system as read-only is provided.
+    - On linux with bubblewrap (`bwrap`) installed, a `bash` tool mounting the file system as read-only is provided.
 - Works on Windows, macOS and Linux.
 - No need to fight with Python or Node.
 - For short prompts: